codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the m&m go to school?
-Because it wanted to be a Smartie!
+Why do you never see elephants hiding in trees?
+Because they're so good at it.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+What major programming language does Unreal Engine 4 use?
- 1. 100
+ 1. Assembly
- 2. 500
+ 2. C++
- 3. 1000
+ 3. C#
- 4. 200
+ 4. ECMAScript

 <details>
   <summary>Answer</summary>
-  200
+  C++
 </details>